 The process for making decisions regarding how you would like your assets to be distributed at the end of your life is known as estate planning.
 Using legal documents like wills or trusts could provide you with the means to ensure your final wishes are respected after you pass away.

 Our estate planning attorneys at Apple Payne Law can guide you through the estate planning process in Kernersville and help you avoid the mistakes that could upend your plan entirely.

 The ideal estate plan will depend entirely on the goals someone has.
 That means it is necessary to review the goals a person has for their assets before the planning can begin.

 This step of the process starts with a simple evaluation of how a person would like their assets distributed.
 Once that is done, it is helpful to consider the other aspects of estate planning that are unrelated to the disposition of assets.
 This could include making end-of-life decisions, considering advanced medical directives, and making other decisions that could impact a person during their life.
-An understanding Kernersville attorney at Apple Payne Law can help narrow in on the goals of the person going through the estate planning process.
+Our understanding estate planning attorneys at Apple Payne Law can help narrow in on the goals of the person going through the estate planning process.

 The next step in the process involves a careful review of the assets of an estate.
 This step is vital given that it is impossible to plan for assets that have not been identified.